 When I lecture about CVI and the use of 2D images for communication, I often show these line drawings that are so often chosen as symbols for kids.
 The images are partial and highly symbolic.
 The only way I understand what the drawing means is because I have intact visual memory and cognitive abilities to make the fantastic leap in understanding what this picture is referencing.
 (Even with that visual memory and cognitive abilities, it takes me a while to figure out what this picture represents!)

-People choose these types of 2D images for kids in Phase I and Phase II who are not even looking or not looking long enough to access the image at all.
+People choose these types of 2D images for kids who are not even looking or not looking long enough to access the image at all.

-Even kids in Phase III must have 2D symbol use built on solid understanding of the real 3D before the symbol is at all useful.
+Children must have any 2D symbol use built on solid understanding of the real 3D before the symbol is at all useful.
 We must be very careful using symbols that children can not access.
 It is easy to confuse lack of understanding of pictures with cognitive or language issues when they are real lack of access to the image in the first place.

 Looking does not mean understanding.
 Holding pictures in front of kids does not mean they are looking long enough to interpret it.

-When the child with CVI is ready for pictures in Phase II and III, we need to make sure the picture is clear and represents as close to a real perspective as possible.
+When the child with CVI is ready for images, we need to make sure the picture is clear and represents as close to a real perspective as possible.
 The above picture of a construction hat is clear but the background provides no contrast and is distracting.
 The glare from the overhead light is a problem and the perspective is confusing.
 Our brains with perfect vision can understand this is a hat.
 Children with CVI do not have the benefit of the visual memory that supports this understanding.

 This picture is so much clearer with much better information for the child with CVI.
 Supported by seeing this exact same hat in a story box, the child with CVI can build a visual memory and build 2D understanding of this image.